codingaday/airbnb-clone-project/README.md

 - A **User** can leave multiple **Reviews**, each tied to one **Property**
 - A **Payment** is linked to one **Booking**

+# API Security

+- **Authentication**
+  The system will use token-based authentication (e.g., JWT or DRF TokenAuth) to ensure only verified users can access protected endpoints.
+This helps prevent unauthorized access to user accounts and personal data.

+- **Authorization**
+  Role-based access control (RBAC) will be applied to restrict what users can do based on their role (e.g., guest, host, admin).
+This ensures users can only perform actions allowed for their access level, such as editing only their own properties or bookings.

+- **Rate Limiting**
+  Limits will be placed on API requests (e.g., per minute/hour) to prevent abuse, brute-force attacks, and denial-of-service (DoS) attempts.
+This keeps the system stable and fair for all users.

+- **Data Validation and Input Sanitization**
+  All user input will be validated and sanitized to prevent injection attacks such as SQL injection or XSS.
+This protects the backend and users from malicious data.

+- **Secure Payment Processing**
+  Payments will be handled through trusted third-party providers (e.g., Stripe or PayPal) using encrypted connections.
+This ensures sensitive financial data is never directly exposed or stored on the server.

+- **HTTPS Enforcement**
+  All traffic will be encrypted using HTTPS to protect data in transit, preventing man-in-the-middle attacks.

+## Why Security Matters

+- **Protecting User Data**
+  Users entrust the platform with personal and financial information.
+Securing this data builds trust and meets compliance standards.

+- **Securing Transactions**
+  Payment fraud or tampering can lead to major financial loss.
+Security measures ensure that all transactions are legitimate and traceable.

+- **Maintaining Platform Integrity**
+  Authorization and rate limiting prevent users from exploiting the system, which protects both the business and its users.

+- **Preventing Downtime and Abuse**
+  Security measures help guard the API against attacks that can cause outages or degrade performance for legitimate users.

 # Team Roles

 - **Product Owner**